weaviate/weaviate-io/developers/wcs/embeddings/index.md

 WES offers a fully managed service for embedding generation that is integrated with Weaviate Cloud instances.

 - **Single authentication**: Your Weaviate Cloud credentials are used to authorize your Weaviate Cloud instance's access to WES.
-- **Unified billing**: WES is integrated with Weaviate Cloud, so you can manage your billing and usage in one place.
+- **Unified billing**: Weaviate Embeddings is integrated with Weaviate Cloud, so you can manage your billing and usage in one place.
 - **Model selection**: Choose from our hand-picked selection of embedding models to generate embeddings that suit your use case.

 ### Availability